Death by burning: Burnings of Jews

 Several incidents are recorded of massacres on Jews from the 12th through 16th centuries in which they were burned alive, often on account of the blood libel.
 In 1171 in Blois, 51 Jews were burned alive (the entire adult community).
 In 1191, King Philip Augustus ordered around 100 Jews burnt alive.
 That Jews purportedly performed host desecration also led to mass burnings; In 1243 in Beelitz, the entire Jewish community was burnt alive, and in 1510 in Berlin, 26 Jews were burnt alive for the same crime.
 During the "Black Death" in the mid-14th century a spate of large-scale massacres occurred.
 One libel was that the Jews had poisoned the wells.
 In 1349, as panic grew along with the increasing death toll from the plague, general massacres, but also specifically mass burnings, began to occur.
 Six hundred Jews were burnt alive in Basel alone.
 A large mass burning occurred in Strasbourg, where several hundred Jews were burnt alive in what became known as the Strasbourg massacre.

 A Jewish man, Johannes Pfefferkorn, met a particularly gruesome death in 1514 in Halle.
-He had been charged with having impersonated a priest for twenty years, performing host desecration, stealing Christian children to be tortured and killed by other Jews, poisoning 13 people and poisoning wells.
+He had been accused of having impersonated a priest for twenty years, performing host desecration, stealing Christian children to be tortured and killed by other Jews, poisoning 13 people and poisoning wells.
 He was lashed to a pillar in such a way that he could run about it.
 Then, a ring of glowing coal was made around him, and gradually pushed ever closer to him, until he was roasted to death.

 Lepers' Plot of 1321

-Not only Jews could be victims of mass hysteria.
 The charge of well-poisoning was the basis for a large-scale hunt of lepers in 1321 France.
 In the spring of 1321, in Périgueux, people became convinced that the local lepers had poisoned the wells, causing ill-health among the normal populace.
 The lepers were rounded up and burned alive.
 The action against the lepers had repercussions throughout France, not least because King Philip V issued an order to arrest all lepers, those found guilty to be burnt alive.
 Jews became tangentially included as well; at Chinon alone, 160 Jews were burnt alive.
 All in all, around 5,000 lepers and Jews are recorded in one tradition to have been killed during the Lepers' Plot hysteria.

 The charge of the lepers' plot was not wholly confined to France; extant records from England show that on Jersey the same year, at least one family of lepers was burnt alive for having poisoned others.